-Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts and lunches.
-Each guest receives a swim hat and our Strel Turkish swimming towel.
+Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts and five lunches on the boat.
+Each guest receives a silicone swim hat.

-Travel to and from the start of the tour, evening meals.
-Single room supplement: 50 GBP
+Travel to and from the start of the tour, all evening meals.
+Single room supplement: from 100 GBP

 For extra nights before and after the trip, please contact and book with the hotel directly: email@example.com.

-Additional Tymnos hotel photos (click on the link)
+Additional Tymnos hotel photos (click on the link or photo above)

 Address and Contact: